‘GTA 6:’ Rockstar’s Reasons For Delaying The Game’s Announcement And Launch

 GTA Online‘s Success With Microtransactions

 Forbes contributor, Paul Tassi, speculates that GTA VI is delayed because Take-Two and Rockstar Games is still reeling from GTA Online‘s success, particularly with microtransactions.
-According to Tassi, the multiplayer online version of the title has made $500 M in microtransactions translating to almost a 100 percent profit margin.
+According to Tassi, the multiplayer online version of the title has made $500 million in microtransactions, translating to almost a 100 percent profit margin.

 Due to GTA Online‘s massive success, Rockstar or more likely its parent company–Take-Two–has redirected the development of the franchise.
 Based on recent content released by Rockstar, GTA Online‘s development seems to take precedence over GTA V.